When specifying a geoprocessing tool's input feature data, you have the following options:

 When you select a feature type from the interactive input choice list , the following actions occur:

-- Editing feature templates will be added below the tool parameter, which show the symbols for newly drawn features, as well as a palette of feature creation tools.
+- Editing templates will be added below the tool parameter, which show the symbols for newly drawn features, as well as a palette of tools you can use to create features.
 A default tool is selected so you can immediately begin creating features on the map.
 Learn more about the tools used to create points, lines, polygons, and multipatches.

 Enter attributes for your features